simonustc/MCPA-for-2D-Medical-Image-Segmentation/README.md

 * For the datasets of retinal fundus segmentation,

-For ImageNet-LT and iNaturalist2018,  Please Sign up in the [official DRIVE website and download the dataset](https://drive.grand-challenge.org/),[official CHASE_DB1 website and download the dataset](https://blogs.kingston.ac.uk/retinal/chasedb1/), [official HRF website and download the dataset](https://drive.grand-challenge.org/)
+For ImageNet-LT and iNaturalist2018,  Please Sign up in the [official DRIVE website and download the dataset](https://drive.grand-challenge.org/),[official CHASE_DB1 website and download the dataset](https://blogs.kingston.ac.uk/retinal/chasedb1/), [official HRF website and download the dataset](https://www5.cs.fau.de/research/data/fundus-images/), and [official ROSE website and download the dataset]([https://www5.cs.fau.de/research/data/fundus-images/](https://imed.nimte.ac.cn/dataofrose.html).